On the thermodynamic limit of interacting fermions in the continuum: Model and main results

 The KMS property now follows again from \cite[Prop.
 5.3.12]{BR2}. \end{proof} The assumption \eqref{eq:sufficient} is difficult to check, since $\alpha^{L_k}_t(B) \to \alpha_t(B)$ does not converge in operator norm.
 At least, if one restricts to the particle number preserving case, one can show that it converges in the seminorms or in weighted supremum norms of the form

 for some sequence $(w_n)_{n \in \IN_0}$ which increases sufficiently fast.
 However, as such topologies are non-complete, it seems to be difficult to obtain the required equicontinuity for the sequence of states.
+In order to have a uniform boundedness principle one can try to find a topology on $\Afe_0$ such that it becomes a barrelled space \cite[Ch.
+33]{treves} and $\alpha^{L_k}_t(B) \to \alpha_t(B)$ still holds.

-An alternative strategy is the regularization of the interaction as in \cite{narnhofer1990quantum,narnhofer1991galilei,GebertNachtergaeleReschkeSims.2020,hinrichs2024lieb}.
+An alternative, technically more involved and open strategy in order to avoid this problem is to use a regularization of the interaction as in \cite{narnhofer1990quantum,narnhofer1991galilei,GebertNachtergaeleReschkeSims.2020,hinrichs2024lieb}.
 KMS states for such regularized models can be obtained by perturbative arguments, as the regularized interactions are bounded.
 One can then apply the same Banach-Alaoglu strategy as before for a sequence with vanishing regularization parameter.
 Such an approach has recently been proposed in \cite{narnhofer2020local} for the model of \cite{narnhofer1990quantum,narnhofer1991galilei} with smeared-out potentials, using the auto-correlation lower bounds for KMS states \cite[Theorem 5.3.15]{BR2}.
 The advantage of this characterization is that it allows to use operator inequalities instead of equicontinuity arguments.
-We leave it as an open question for further work if such an approach also works for the regularization of \cite{GebertNachtergaeleReschkeSims.2020,hinrichs2024lieb}.
+We leave it as an open question for further work if such an approach also works for the Gaussian regularization of \cite{GebertNachtergaeleReschkeSims.2020,hinrichs2024lieb} or for other smearing functions, which are also admissible in the analysis of \cite{hinrichs2024lieb}.